garosan/web3_notes/cyfrin/smart_contract_development/01_simple_storage.md

 I instead deployed to Base Sepolia, [txn hash](https://sepolia.basescan.org/tx/0x71b7f357255c50f4ea819135e32eec088b07c506e23fb51e11c82c79fe08569a), the cost was around $0.001 USD.

 ## ❓ Questions and 💪 Exercises

+Question ❓: How can you tell apart a transaction that just sends ether from a transaction that deploys a contract?
+R.- For a deployment transaction, the bytecode of the contract is placed inside the data field, otherwise its empty.

 ## 🛠️ Links and Resources